-The Nominating Committee is composed of seven members of the congregation who are elected to the committee plus one Board-appointed liaison member.
+The Nominating Committee is composed of six members of the congregation who are elected to the committee plus one Board-appointed liaison member.
 The committee identifies lay leaders to be considered for roles on the Board of Trustees, the Nominating Committee itself, the Moderator, and search committees for settled ministers.
 Church members are encouraged to recommend themselves or other members for these leadership positions.

 The Nominating Committee is a committee of Main Line Unitarian Church that is mandated in its bylaws.
 With input from the church membership and staff, the Nominating Committee identifies lay leaders to be considered for nomination for the following: